 You could drive a car brand new off the factory floor and it would have a history already.
 The parts, the hands that built them, the models that have gone before it – all features in a legacy of craftsmanship and design.
 Once it’s out of the factory, it begins a new chapter – and some classic’s stories are a lot longer than others.

 On a basic level, a full service history indicates that a car has been maintained at every appropriate milestone since being built.
 To some buyers this should also mean that the maintenance being done by the original manufacturer or at an approved service centre.

 A full service history can have some material benefits to your vehicle; Parkers estimate that having a reliable and complete service history can add up to 10% to your car’s value.
-The RAC go even further, saying that a car without a full service history could be worth 20% less.
-You’re more likely to be able to sell your vehicle if the buyer has peace of mind that proper maintenance and repairs have been carried out.

 More than maintenance